Flapjack2000/SunriseScramble/README.md

 7. **POKER!** You will be able to play Texas Hold 'Em in the game.
 Don't ask me how yet.

 ### Download Instructions
-1. Navigate to the game's .zip [file](SunriseScramble.zip) here on GitHub
+1. Navigate to the game's .zip [file](SunriseScramble.zip) here on GitHub.

-2. Select the "Download raw file" button (if that doesn't work, click the "View raw" link and it should automatically download)
+2. Select the "Download raw file" button (if that doesn't work, click the "View raw" link and it should automatically download).

-3. Once you've downloaded the .zip file, navigate to it in your computer's file system
+3. Once you've downloaded the .zip file, navigate to it in your computer's file system.

-4. Extract all the files
+4. Extract all the files.

 5. Find the folder named dist and run game.exe (NOT game.py!).
 It should open in the terminal.